Tonycodesnow/SuperPlanner/README.md

 This site is made to be a work day planner.
 Utilizing the local storage to set and get a informaiton.

+the following was used to complete this website...
 -Browser
 -HTML
 -CSS